 A Neurosymbolic Framework for Literature-Driven GPCR Interaction Modeling

-Supervisor Icaro Ariel Simon
+Supervisor Icaro A. Simon

 From mechanism to prediction: forecasting ligand-specific outcomes across GPCR variants with MD-derived biophysical descriptors